 A formal classification assessment is completed in person with a trained classifier prior to a national competition.
 However, in some cases a provisional class can be given to athletes to allow them to compete if classification is not provided at that particular event.

-To receive a provisional classification and/or request for a formal assessment please fill in the following forms.
+To receive a provisional classification and/or request for a formal assessment please fill in the Pre-Classification Assessment Form and the applicable Medical Diagnostic Form.
+This will need to be sent to email@example.com.

 What information and equipment will I need for my classification appointment?